When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • the presence of hereditary diseases (ulcers or stomach cancer);

-• to perform a polypectomy.
+• to perform polypectomy.

-• painful sensations in the abdomen;
+• painful sensations in the abdominal area;

 • nausea, vomiting for no apparent reason;